The Extraordinary Lives of Inspirational Women In History

 The American Foundation for the Blind was the beneficiary of funds raised for much of Helen Keller’s later life.

 Indira Gandhi (1917 – 1984) served as Indian prime minister on two different occasions, the first being from 1966 to 1977, and the latter from 1980 until 1984 when she was assassinated.

 She at times served as her father’s personal assistant, who was Jawaharlal Nehru, the first prime minister of India.

-As leader of India she went to war with Pakistan with the Indian victory resulting in the creation of Bangladesh.
-Her time of leadership was plagued by turmoil though, and there was much unrest which ultimately led to her assassination, committed by her own bodyguards and Sikh nationalists.
+As the leader of India, she went to war with Pakistan with the Indian victory resulting in the creation of Bangladesh.
+Her time of leadership was plagued by turmoil though, and there was much unrest that ultimately led to her assassination, committed by her own bodyguards and Sikh nationalists.

 During World War II in German-occupied Warsaw, she served in the Polish Underground.
 She was also head of the children’s section of Żegota, which was the Polish Council to Aid Jews.

 Sendler help to smuggle Jewish children out of the Warsaw Ghetto with other participants like herself.

 These smuggled Jewish children were then provided with false identity documents.
 Willing Polish families, orphanages, or other care facilities, help to shelter these children.
 Even Catholic nun convents served as shelters.
 Saving all these Jewish children from the Holocaust.

 Irena Sendler was captured, beaten, imprisoned, and tortured by the German Gestapo.
 However, she hid the information concerning the list of the names, and the locations of the Jewish children that were rescued by her and others and their organization.